-Earth Day is an annual event that started on April 22, 1970 to celebrate the planet’s environment and raise public awareness about pollution and the fact that this planet’s resources will not last forever.
-Since then, every April 22, Earth Day has turned into a worldwide celebration with rallies, conferences and outdoor activities and service projects.
+Earth Day is an annual event that started on April 22, 1970 to celebrate the planet’s environment and raise public awareness.
+Earth Day has turned into a worldwide celebration with rallies, conferences and outdoor activities and service projects.

-There is snow falling in the mountains so now is the time to enjoy the wide variety of outdoor winter fun Virginia has to offer.
 Virginia’s Blue Ridge and Allegheny Mountains are home to four ski resorts that offer downhill skiing, snowboarding and snow tubing.
 Fortunately, for our residents they are all just a day trip away from Embrey Mill.
-It’s fun for the whole family from beginner skiers to the most experienced.
-Here are a few resorts we recommend, that are all within driving distance.

 S.E.R.V.E. began the mission of helping Stafford County families in emergency need in 1979, This was when a devoted Social Worker and three local Pastors came together to form Stafford Emergency Relief through Volunteer Efforts affectionately known as S.E.R.V.E.